 IEEE 802.11 is the world's most commonly deployed WLAN technology.
-It supports several physical layer transmission rates, with 802.11b having four (1, 2, 5.5. and 11 Mb/s), 802.11a having eight (6, 9, 12, 18, 24, 36, 48 and 54 Mb/s), while 802.11g has all twelve of the 802.11b and 802.11a rates, and 802.11n has eight when using two streams at 20 Mhz and a guard interval of 800ns (13, 26, 39, 52, 78, 104, 117, 130 Mb/s).
+It supports several physical layer transmission rates, with 802.11b having four (1, 2, 5.5 and 11 Mb/s), 802.11a having eight (6, 9, 12, 18, 24, 36, 48 and 54 Mb/s), while 802.11g has all twelve of the 802.11b and 802.11a rates, and 802.11n has eight when using two streams at 20 Mhz and a guard interval of 800ns (13, 26, 39, 52, 78, 104, 117, 130 Mb/s).
 A range of rates are available as their modulation and coding schemes give them distinct robustness characteristics to noise on the medium.
 To maximize network performance, each station needs to select an appropriate rate for its current channel conditions.
-Rate Control (RC) algorithms are designed for this purpose.
+Rate Control (RC) algorithms that choose modulation and coding scheme pairs are designed for this purpose.

 The 802.11 protocol has been the subject of extensive research since the mid 1990s.
-Despite this, the RC algorithms that are currently implemented in hardware can be wasteful of air-time resources, particularly in the presence of collision based losses, leading to poor network performance.
+Despite this, the RC algorithms that are currently implemented in hardware can be wasteful of air-time resources, particularly in the presence of collision-based losses, leading to poor network performance [1].
 For example, using the experimental apparatus described in Appendix I, Fig. 1 provides a representative illustration of these shortcomings.
-In a network of 5 stations that always have packets to send and are availing of the 802.11a rate-set, it plots the per-second total network throughput, with the five minute mean reported in the box, when all stations are employing either the SampleRate [1] or AMRR [2] RC algorithms as implemented in the MadWiFi driver for the Atheros chipset.
-Also plotted is the same scenario but with the stations using the paradigm introduced in the present article, demonstrating the gains in utilization that are possible with H-RCA.
+In a network of 5 stations that always have packets to send and are availing of the 802.11a rateset, it plots per-second total network throughput with five minute mean reported in the legend.
+In each experiment, all stations are utilizing one of Minstrel [2], SampleRate, [3], AMRR [4] or Onoe [5] as implemented in the MadWiFi driver for the Atheros chipset or RRAA [6] as implemented by us.
+Also plotted is the same scenario but with the stations using the paradigm introduced in the present article, H-RCA, demonstrating the gains in utilization that are possible with it.